felicien-brochu/selflessheroes/leveleditor/doc/installation.md

 ## Selfless Heroes

 You must have a copy of the game installed on your machine.
-It doesn't matter from which source you got the game from.
-Also Mac OSX users cannot create levels for the time being.
+It doesn't matter from which source you got the game from, you just have to own the full version of the game.

+:pushpin: Mac OSX users cannot create levels for the time being.

 ## Install Selfless Heroes utilities